Dolní Věstonice: Sights

 The main landmark of Dolní Věstonice is the Church of Saint Michael the Archangel.
 It is a Baroque building with a Gothic core and Renaissance tower.

 Tourist attractions follow the archaeological glory of the municipality.
 The archaeological site includes an outdoor exhibition.
-An educational archeological path leads from Dolní Věstonice to neighbouring Pavlov.
+An educational archaeological path leads from Dolní Věstonice to neighbouring Pavlov.

 Remains of the gord rampart and floor plan of the church, which stood here until the early 13th century, are preserved.